Enalmada/next-reason-boilerplate/README.md

 * dotenv only runs on local machine (but still during local production build and local prod testing)
 * improve desktop/mobile example to switch between antd mobile/desktop rather than just different words
 * next-stylus "nib" feature needs to only run during dev/build
-* i18next scripts and dependencies should be loaded from some external package
-* auth (likely with AWS Amplify)
-* opengraph db (likely AWS AppSync)

 What else does every production next.js app need?